-Red Wings hold on to defeat Panthers, 2-1
+Red Wings work through grief to defeat Panthers, 2-1

 Patrick Nemeth and Mathias Brome scored their first goals of the season in the second period, leading the Wings to a 2-1 victory over the Florida Panthers.

-Goaltender Jonathan Bernier stopped 38 shots, and the Wings played a fine defensive game, as the Wings honored the memory of popular and beloved team masseur Sergei Tchekmarev, 65, who died Friday.
+Goaltender Jonathan Bernier stopped 38 shots, and the Wings played a fine defensive game, as they honored the memory of popular and beloved team masseur Sergei Tchekmarev, 65, who died Friday.

+"Very difficult 24 hours," forward Dylan Larkin said.
+"First it was a tough night on the ice, which happens in this league.
+More importantly, we lost a friend, someone who really cared so much about everyone he met who was kind to him, he gave it back 1,000 times more."

+It wasn't easy for the Wings to be at the rink Saturday, but they definitely showed some character.

 The Wings (5-11-3) ended a three-game winless streak.
 They also ended a six-game home losing streak to Florida.